 Adjustments and Final Inspection

-Prior to settlement, adjustments need to be made to account for rates, taxes, and other outgoings.
+Before settlement, adjustments need to be made to account for rates, taxes, and other outgoings.
 This ensures that the seller and buyer only pay for their respective periods of property ownership.
 Additionally, buyers are entitled to a final inspection of the property, usually conducted a week before settlement, to ensure the property’s condition aligns with the contract terms.

 The Role of Legal and Financial Representatives

-They play a pivotal role in ensuring all legal obligations are met and that the settlement proceeds according to plan.
+They play a pivotal role in ensuring all legal obligations are met and the settlement proceeds according to plan.

 Need a Lawyer?